- Comprehensive Primary Care Plus (CPC+)

 - Performance on utilization is based on claims-based measures commonly used to determine total cost of care and measurable at the practice level [e.g., inpatient admissions and emergency department visits that are available in the Healthcare Effectiveness Data and Information Set (HEDIS)].

 - Where are the metrics listed?
-Quality and utilization metrics can be found in your QualChoice CPC+ or PCMH provider contract.
-These metrics are also summarized in the CPC+ and PCMH training decks.
+Quality and utilization metrics can be found in your QualChoice CPC+ provider contract.
+These metrics are also summarized in the CPC+ training deck.

 - What are the targets for each measure?
 There are no fixed targets.
 The mean (mathematical average) has to be calculated for every performance metric, based on the data we receive.
 The goal is to perform above average (better than peers).